Friday, September 2, 2016

 What is a job fair?
 Employers from on-campus and off-campus will meet with applicants looking for part-time jobs.
 Many positions are available for both work-study positions and anyone not receiving work study money.
 The Student Employment Fair is like an employment supermarket; it provides an opportunity for students to shop around.

 What happens at the fair?
 There are usually over 150 students at this job fair.
 Long lines are not uncommon at tables of popular employers.
 Employers may have one or more positions to fill.
 Employers can answer questions about positions, work environment, and expectations in a casual setting.

 What should I wear?
 What should I bring?
 The most important thing you can do is to simply be there.
 Beyond “showing up,” make sure that you are dressed to make a favorable impression with potential employers.
 Think of the job fair as a first interview.
 It is your only chance to make a first impression, so make sure it is a good one.
 Bring 6 to 10 copies of your resume.
 Having a pen, note pad, and copy of your schedule is a good idea in case employers want to schedule a follow-up interview or get a sense for your availability to work.
-Many employers will want to know if you have work study funds.
+Many employers will want to know if you have work-study funds.

-What should I do?
+What should I do at the fair?
 Approach the table of employers you want to talk with, smile and shake hands.
 Ask about the positions available.
 Plan on leaving your resume with several employers.
 Always hand your resume to the person representing the employer; don’t just drop it at the table.
 The employer may have an application form for you to complete; do it as soon as possible.
 Write down the names of the people you meet and their phone numbers, then make a follow-up call to the potential employer.
 Nothing impresses employers more than motivation.